-- [2] The applicants, Marzieh Goudarzi, Hamidreza Dinrvand, Asal Dinrvand, and Arshia Dinrvand, are citizens of Iran.
-Ms. Marzieh Goudarzi [the principal applicant] applied as a member of the Federal Skilled Worker class and her husband, daughter, and son applied as accompanying family members.
-She is an accountant. - [3] In 2005, the principal applicant hired an immigration consultant, Arash Rahmatian, to assist her in the preparation of her family's application to immigrate to Canada.
+- [2] The applicants, Mitra Khoei, Mohamadreza Alavi Tabatabaei, Ghazal Alavi Tabatabaei, and Babak Alavi Tabatabaei are a family from Iran.
+Ms. Mitra Khoei (the principal applicant) applied as a member of the federal skilled worker class as a pharmacist and her husband and children applied as accompanying family members. - [3] In 2006, the principal applicant hired an immigration consultant, Arash Rahmatian, to assist her in the preparation of her family's application.
 The consultant was not an authorized immigration consultant or lawyer.
 He prepared the application and translated it into English.
-The CAIPS notes indicate that the application was received on or before August 29, 2005 by the Canadian Embassy in Damascus. - [4] The principal applicant states that, unbeknownst to her, Mr. Rahmatian included an International English Language Testing System [IELTS] test result that turned out to be fraudulent [the False Document].
-She claims to have specifically asked Mr. Rahmatian about the requirement to take an IELTS test as part of her application, but was told that she could write the test at some point in the future, as the processing of her application could take six years. - [5] She alleges that she was never given a copy of the forms that were submitted by Mr. Rahmatian.
+The application was filed at the Canadian Embassy in Tehran on March 2, 2006. - [4] The principal applicant states that, unbeknownst to her, Mr. Rahmatian included an International English Language Testing System (IELTS) test result that turned out to be fraudulent (the False Document).
+The principal applicant claims to have specifically asked Mr. Rahmatian about the requirement to take an IELTS test as part of her application, but was told that she could write the test within six months after the applications were filed.
+The principal applicant then wrote an IELTS examination on July 22, 2006 and gave the result to Mr. Rahmatian.
+The legitimate IELTS examination result was received by the Canadian Embassy in Damascus on August 22, 2006. - [5] The applicants claim that at no point did they see or sign their application, and that they were never given a copy of what was submitted by Mr. Rahmatian.

-- [6] The application did not progress for several years until the applicants were notified in a letter sent by email on January 14, 2009 that the consultant they had retained was not an authorized representative. - [7] On April 28, 2010, the application was transferred to the Canadian Embassy in Warsaw as part of backlog reduction.
-On July 21, 2010, Canadian officials contacted the applicants to request updated information, as the processing of their application was set to begin.
-The applicants responded with updated submissions on October 18, 2010, including 2010 IELTS results for the principal applicant. - [8] On October 22, 2010, Immigration Officer M. Maryszczak [the officer] sent the principal applicant a letter detailing his concerns with her application [the Fairness Letter].
-The Fairness Letter notified her that the officer had been unable to verify the authenticity of the False Document, and as a result, he was considering a finding that she was inadmissible for misrepresentation pursuant to subsection 40(1)(a) of the Act.
-Another consultant the applicants had retained by that time responded on December 20, 2010, stating that the principal applicant was unaware of the False Document and had been the victim of a fraudulent immigration consultant, and asked that she not be penalized for Mr. Rahmatian's actions. - [9] The officer rejected the explanation that the principal applicant was not aware of the False Document as not credible since the application clearly indicated that an English language test was required to be submitted with the application.
+- [6] The application did not progress for several years until the applicants were notified in a letter dated January 21, 2009 that the consultant they had retained was not an authorized representative. - [7] On April 27, 2010, the application was transferred to the Canadian Embassy in Warsaw as part of backlog reduction.
+On August 26, 2010, Canadian officials contacted the applicants to request updated information, as the processing of their application was set to begin.
+The applicants responded with updated submissions, but requested that the IELTS results submitted on August 22, 2006 be used because the principal applicant could not get a testing appointment in the required time period.
+Canadian officials confirmed that new test results were not required at that point and agreed to consider the earlier submissions. - [8] On November 22, 2010, Immigration Officer P. Maryszczak (the officer) sent the principal applicant a letter detailing their concerns with her application (the Fairness Letter).
+The Fairness Letter notified her that the officer had been unable to verify the authenticity of the False Document, and as a result, was considering a finding that she was inadmissible for misrepresentation pursuant to subsection 40(1)(a) of the Act.
+Another consultant the applicants had retained by that time responded on December 22, 2010, stating that the principal applicant was unaware of the False Document and had been the victim of a fraudulent immigration consultant, and asked that she not be penalized for Mr. Rahmatian's actions. - [9] The officer rejected the explanation that the principal applicant was not aware of the False Document as not credible since the application clearly indicated that an English language test was required to be submitted with the application.
 On December 23, 2010, the counsellor accepted the recommendation that the principal applicant be found to be inadmissible for misrepresentation under subsection 40(1)(a) of the Act.